Learn about the SEP Staff

-Katherine Nielsen, Co-Director
+Katherine Nielsen, Director

-Katherine first came to SEP in 1995 as coordinator of Triad, a program set in SF middle schools focused on gender equity in science.
+Katherine (she/her/hers) first came to SEP in 1995 as coordinator of Triad, a program set in SF middle schools focused on gender equity in science.
 She, returned to SEP in 2001, and became Co-Director in 2004.
 She has experience in both the education and scientific fields, having taught science at the middle and high school, community college, and undergraduate level; conducted research in developmental neurobiology; and completed a Masters Degree in Education from Stanford University and one in Biological Sciences from Montana State University.

 Lakisha Witzel, Academic Coordinator

-Lakisha began working at SEP in 2008, with a background in biology and experience teaching in various informal science education settings.
+Lakisha (she/her/hers) began working at SEP in 2008, with a background in biology and experience teaching in various informal science education settings.
 Lakisha received her M.S. from San Francisco State University where she investigated the impact that scientists working in partnership with elementary school teachers have on 4th and 5th grade students.
 As a graduate student, she participated in a year-long partnership with an SFUSD middle school science teacher.